Finance books are COOL

 Ideas presented in this book are intriguing and thought provoking.
 Deep Value is one of the best books on investing I’ve read in some time.
 The ideas here are fresh and original.
 Things are counter intuitive and that spoke to me as someone who gets fed the same information all the time.

 It’s always good to read something that makes you think about things in a different way.
 Best of all, Carlisle supports his assertions with solid data and back testing.
-The writing isn’t always overly interesting but the subject matter kept me reading and I burned through this quickly.
+The writing isn’t always overly interesting.
+However, the subject matter kept me reading and I burned through this quickly.

 In the end it comes down to a simple bet.